Chicago Cubs hire Carter Hawkins as general manager

 Hoyer had been looking for a GM since he was promoted to the top spot almost a year ago, replacing Theo Epstein.
 Hoyer put off the search after it was hampered by the ongoing COVID-19 pandemic.

-Hoyer and Hawkins are looking to rebuild Chicago after it went 71-91 this season, the club’s worst record since it went 66-96 in 2013.
+Hoyer and Hawkins are looking to rebuild Chicago after it went 71-91 this season for the club’s worst record since it went 66-96 in 2013.
 It had a string of six consecutive winning seasons before faltering this year.

-Longtime stars Javier Báez, Kris Bryant and Anthony Rizzo were traded away in July.

 Pitching likely will be the team’s top priority over the winter.
 The Cubs had a 4.87 team ERA in 2021, ranking 27th in the majors.